Bothy at Troston

 The double bedroom has zip-link beds for versatility, meaning that it can easily be converted into a twin room.
 A bathroom with bath and shower over completes the indoor accommodation.

-Outside there is ample parking and a grassed garden area.
+Outside there is a grassed garden area and parking on the roadside with a path that leads down to the Bothy.
 The terrace (with furniture and BBQ) overlooking the valley is a joy and is a lovely place to spend lazy summer days, or watch the sunset of an evening.
 Here you can really feel that you are ‘Monarch of all you survey’.
 Visitors comment frequently on the peace and tranquillity, not to mention the wonderful and clear array of stars, which can be enjoyed at Troston.

 This easily accessible corner of Scotland has a wealth of attractions to tempt the visitor.